 (Note that transcriptions of the diaries are fully searchable.
 If you tick the box next to 'Sharp diaries' in the pop up box that appears when you type in some search terms then you can search the diaries.)

 Cecil Sharp travelled, along with Maud Karpeles, to the Appalachians in search of survivals of British ballads and folk songs, so they restricted their collecting work to settlements which had roots in Britain.
-They did not visit communities whose people came largely from other parts of the world as this fell outside the scope of their investigation.
+They did not visit communities whose people came largely from other parts of the world.

-However, they clearly shared some of the negative opinions of black people common at the time, and this is reflected in some of their diary entries.
+They clearly shared the negative opinions of black people common at the time, and this is reflected in some of their diary entries.

 We have decided not to cut these instances out of the diary transcriptions as that would be falsifying the historical record.